ICTMCG/Awesome-Misinfo-Video-Detection/README.md

    *Matus Tomlein, Branislav Pecher, Jakub Simko, Ivan Srba, Robert Moro, Elena Stefancova, Michal Kompan, Andrea Hrckova, Juraj Podrouzek, Maria Bielikova*. [[pdf](https://www.ijcai.org/proceedings/2022/0749.pdf)]
    - This paper describes a black-box sockpuppeting audit which was carried out to investigate the creation and bursting dynamics of misinformation flter bubbles on YouTube.
+6. **[DIGITAL HEALTH-2023] COVID-19 misinformation on YouTube: An analysis of its impact and subsequent online information searches for verification**.
+   *Sabrina Heike Kessler, Edda Humprecht*. [[pdf](https://journals.sagepub.com/doi/epub/10.1177/20552076231177131)]
+   - This study examines the effects of exposure to COVID-19 misinformation videos on YouTube, focusing on how such content influences viewers’ attitudes and whether it triggers subsequent information-seeking behaviors for verification.
 ### Detection at Signal Level

 This section contains the pilot works that detect misinformation video at signal level, i.e., detect with the clues of editing traces or generating traces.